 То Do Validate an archive Click Validate .
 The Validation (p.
-210) page will be opened with the pre-selected archive as a source.
+144) page will be opened with the pre-selected archive as a source.
 Validation of an archive will check all the archive's backups.
 Export an archive Click Seport.
 The Export (p.
-213) page will be opened with the pre-selected archive as a source.
+147) page will be opened with the pre-selected archive as a source.
 The export of an archive creates a duplicate of the archive with all its backups in the location you specify.
 Delete a single archive or multiple archives 1.
 Select one or more archives you want to delete.
 2. Click X Delete.

 The program duplicates your selection in the Backups deletion (p.
-225) window that has check boxes for each archive and each backup.
+158) window that has check boxes for each archive and each backup.
 Review the selection and make corrections if need be (select the check boxes for the desired archives), then confirm the deletion.
-Delete all archives in the vault Please be aware that if filters have been applied to the vaults list, you see only a part of the vault content.
+Delete all archives in the vault part of the vault content.
 Be sure that the vault does not contain archives you need to retain before starting the operation.
-Click Delete all.
+Click Polete all.
 The program duplicates your selection in the new window that has check boxes for each archive and each backup.
 Review the selection and correct if need be, then confirm the deletion.